 The addition of ‘here’ is superfluous.
 ‘Here’ is where I am.
 If I did not want you to come to where I am, I would not say, ‘come,’ I would say ‘go.’

 ‘Please’ is in a sense also superfluous.
 It does not add anything to the behavior you must perform.
-We use it as a matter of convention because we somehow lost some of our ability to communicate by other than verbal signals.
+We use it as a matter of convention because we lost some of our ability to communicate by other than verbal signals.
 I say, ‘please’ to set you in the right emotional frame of mind to comply with my signal, but I could do that as well without using it.
-If I said to you, ‘come’ with a smile in my face, a twinkle in my eye and a gentle tone in my voice, I would achieve the same and maybe even better.
+If I said to you, ‘come’ with a smile on my face, a twinkle in my eye and a gentle tone in my voice, I would achieve the same and maybe even better.

 “Please” in animal language is not a question of words.

-Even though it seems undoubtedly easier, if arguably poorer, to use common words to elicit emotions in our human interactions, it is impossible to accomplish the same when communicating with an animal.
+Even though it is undoubtedly easier, if arguably poorer, to use common words to elicit emotions in our human interactions, it is impossible to accomplish the same when communicating with an animal.
 There is no way we can explain to an animal what we want to achieve with ‘please.’

 We must assess any particular situation and decide how to modulate our signals.
 There are two elements in a signal: (1) the factual, which is an operant controlled by the consequences and (2) the emotional, which is the respondent and which the signal itself elicits.
-It is our job to control both so that we achieve the desired goal, and there is no magical formula to do so.
+It is our job to control both so we achieve the desired goal, and there is no magical formula to do so.

 The factual part of it is clear.
 We only have to know the science behind it and comply with its rules.
 It is the part you can learn in the course “Animal Training My Way–Merging Ethology and Behaviorism.”
 The emotional part, which deals with empathy, is a difficult one.
 Either you have it, or you don’t.
 You may acquire it through experience, or you may not, and no one can help you with that.